wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

   - Liberty as an image running in local container
   - Liberty as an image running in OpenShift.

-You learned how to easily configure deployments to OpenShift to allow the same immutable image to be deployed for different configurations such as ‘dev’ and ‘staging’ environment deployments.
+You learned how to easily configure deployments to OpenShift to allow the same immutable image to be deployed for different configurations such as **dev** and **staging** environment deployments.

 You learned about some of the practical ways you can secure your configuration data.